genner-lab/tilapia-aquaculture-edna/README.md

     - `tissues-master.csv` - table containing metadata from tissue samples
 * **`renv/`** - Settings for the R environment.
 * **`scripts/`** - R scripts to run analyses.
+    - `genbank-submit.R` - script to generate and check files to submit to GenBank
+    - `load-libs.R` - script to load package libraries and custom functions
     - `models.R` - script to run site occupancy models
     - `qpcr.R` - script to process raw qPCR data
 * **`temp/`** - Temporary file directory ignored by git.